KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

 An immutable log of tag events.
 It's awkward to create a tag table with a set of unique tag names like we do with articles, so instead we just record tag events.
-This is a bit lazy as it doesn't enforce consistency with revoked tags (i.e. you can revoke a non-existant tag).
+This is a bit lazy as it doesn't enforce consistency with removed tags (i.e. you can remove a non-existing tag).

 {% highlight sql %}
-CREATE TYPE logblog.tag_event_type AS ENUM ('add', 'revoke');
+CREATE TYPE logblog.tag_event_type AS ENUM ('add', 'remove');
 CREATE TABLE logblog.tag_event (
        timestamp TIMESTAMP NOT NULL DEFAULT now(),
        slug TEXT NOT NULL REFERENCES logblog.article,